AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 1 General

-The (General) Austrian Hotel Contract Terms and Conditions represent the
+The (general) Austrian Hotel Contract Conditions represent the

-contractual content under which Austrian accommodation providers usually conclude accommodation contracts with
+contract content with which Austrian accommodation providers usually conclude accommodation contracts with their guests at

 The Austrian Hotel Contract Conditions do not exclude special agreements